hupf/tws19-pwa/02-service-worker.md

 [back](README.md)

-# Lab: Learn about Service Worker its Live Cycle
+# Lab: Learn about Service Worker and its Life Cycle

 A service worker is a special kind of web worker.
 It is event driven and always registered against a certain path.
 Its main purpose is to intercept network